Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ## <a name='InfrastructureUsed'></a>**Infrastructure Used**

+Either of the following infrastructure is used.

+* Cisco UCS - C240M5
-* Cisco UCS - C240M5 and C480ML
+* Cisco UCS - C480ML

 ## <a name='Prerequisites'></a>**Prerequisites**

-* UCS machine with [Kubeflow](https://www.kubeflow.org/) 1.0 installed
+* UCS machine with [Kubeflow](https://www.kubeflow.org/) v1.1.0 installed
 * S3 bucket with read/write permissions & with specified layout

 ## <a name='AWSSetup'></a>**S3 Bucket Layout**